splunk/splunk-operator/docs/Upgrade.md

 ## Steps for upgrade from 1.0.5 to 1.1.0

-Run `upgrade-to-1.1.0.sh` script with the following mandatory arguments
+Set KUBECONFIG and run `upgrade-to-1.1.0.sh` script with the following mandatory arguments
 * `current_namespace` current namespace where operator is installed
 * `manifest_file`: path to 1.1.0 Splunk operator manifest file